frisbm/pkgcount/README.md

 #### The flags are:

     -h
-        Print help message with args and descriptions -u
+        Display the help message along with the list of arguments and their descriptions.
+    -u
-        Set to make the final resulting markdown return unrendered -o
+        Set this option to retrieve the final resulting markdown in an unrendered format.
+    -o
-        Output to a file, the rendered markdown looks kind of funny in a file, will most likely be used in conjuction with -u
+        Save the output to a file.
+Please note that the rendered markdown might appear differently in a file.
+This option is typically used in conjunction with -u.
     -d
-        Which director/filepath to run on, defaults to current working directory -lte
+        Specify the directory or file path to execute the operation on.
+By default, it uses the current working directory.
+    -lte
-        Will filter the counts of the packages and only return those where counts are less than or equal to the int you supply
+        Filter the package counts and only display those with counts less than or equal to the specified integer.
     -gte
-        Will filter the counts of the packages and only return those where counts are greater than or equal to the int you supply -exclude
+        Filter the package counts and only display those with counts greater than or equal to the specified integer.
+    -exclude
-        Supply a Regular Expression here to exclude certain files, directories, etc.
+        Enter a regular expression here to exclude specific files, directories, or other entities.